Crossroads MVP

 Duration

 All durations will be given in rough approximations.
 These are defined below, though these may be changed if you wish.
-You may also allow certain factors such as environment or character attributes such as [W] affect the duration.
+You may also allow certain factors such as environment or character attributes such as [w] affect the duration.

 Certain spells or abilities may be refreshed in order to last longer, or require Concentration instead of being given a set duration.
 For many spells the duration is not important and may be automatically refreshed, and the duration will represent how long the spell will last without any attention.